MonsterGirl’s 150 Days of Classic Horror #102 The Masque of the Red Death 1964

 Shelley took her screen name from Italian actor Walter Chiari who saw something in the actress and suggested that she use the last name as a tribute to his favorite English romantic poet Percy Bysshe Shelley.
 She wound up living in Rome for four years and appeared in nine Italian-speaking films.

-She returned to the UK in 1957, starring that year for British Lion Film in her first starring role within the horror genre as Leonora Johnson née Brandt in Cat Girl (1957), directed by Alfred Shaughnessy who set out to borrow from Jacques Tourneur's superior, and innovative Cat People (1942.)
-Leonora Johnson returns to her ancestral home that is beset with the family curse, that she will be possessed by the spirit of a leopard.
+She returned to the UK in 1957, starring that year for British Lion Film in her first starring role within the horror genre as Leonora Johnson Née Brandt in Cat Girl (1957), directed by Alfred Shaughnessy, who set out to borrow from Jacques Tourneur’s superior, and innovative Cat People (1942).
+Leonora Johnson returns to her ancestral home that is beset with the family curse, that the spirit of a leopard will possess her.
 The film was a collaboration between American International Pictures and the British Anglo-Amalgamated.

 “I had one or two dissertations on horror sent to me by students, and all the discussion ever seems to be concerned with is exploitation and the licking of blood and a scene of people making love, and it’s not right.
 It annoys me intensely because my career was not built on exploitation and sex.
 It was built on working very hard.”